Coastal Kitchen

-Coastal Kitchen is a restaurant on Seattle's Capitol Hill, in the U.S. state of Washington.
+Coastal Kitchen was a restaurant on Seattle's Capitol Hill, in the U.S. state of Washington.
+It closed in late February 2024.

 Description

-Coastal Kitchen is a New American and seafood restaurant with a rotating menu on Capitol Hill.
-According to Sunset magazine, "The regional lunch and dinner menus at this Capitol Hill cafe change often, shifting from foods of Gascony one quarter to Indian or Patagonian cuisine the next, and the eclectic art on the walls changes as often as the menu."
-Thrillist has described Coastal Kitchen as a "classic fish house and oyster bar" serving chowder, crab cakes, jambalaya with smoked salmon, and shrimp ceviche.
-The restaurant has also been described as "family-friendly" and "hip".
-Fodor's has called Coastal Kitchen "chic yet casual".

-The menu has also included albacore and yellowfin tuna, calamari, cod, clams, fish and chips, oysters, pasta with sardines, a smoked salmon scramble, Dungeness crab cake benedict, gingerbread waffles, and huevos rancheros.
-The Cuban Pete's Shipwreck has been described as "a loose interpretation of paella with plump mussels and clams, chorizo and soft sweet peppers".
-The restaurant has also served poutine, spring rolls, fried green tomatoes, and stew.
+Coastal Kitchen was a New American and seafood restaurant with a rotating menu on Capitol Hill.
+According to Sunset magazine, "The regional lunch and dinner menus at this Capitol Hill cafe change[d] often, shifting from foods of Gascony one quarter to Indian or Patagonian cuisine the next, and the eclectic art on the walls change[d] as often as the menu."
+Thrillist described Coastal Kitchen as a "classic fish house and oyster bar" serving chowder, crab cakes, jambalaya with smoked salmon, and shrimp ceviche.
+The restaurant was also described as "family-friendly" and "hip".
+Fodor's called Coastal Kitchen "chic yet casual".
+The menu included albacore and yellowfin tuna, calamari, cod, clams, fish and chips, oysters, pasta with sardines, a smoked salmon scramble, Dungeness crab cake benedict, gingerbread waffles, and huevos rancheros.
+The Cuban Pete's Shipwreck was described as "a loose interpretation of paella with plump mussels and clams, chorizo and soft sweet peppers".
+The restaurant also served poutine, spring rolls, fried green tomatoes, and stew.

 History

 Jeremy and Tiah Hardy opened Coastal Kitchen in 1993.

 The restaurant received an approximately $350,000 remodel in 2012, during which owner Jeremy Hardy closed the restaurant for a month.
 To commemorate the re-opening the business hosted an inaugural First Shuck and gave away 1,000 oysters at no cost.
 Seattle Weekly said, "When the dust settled, most noticeable of the changes was a gleaming, marble-topped oyster bar that curves around the open kitchen where the cocktail bar once was."

 Zephyr Paquette was head chef as of 2015.
 Dan and Jonathan Tweten purchased the business in 2016.
 In 2022, a driver ran a vehicle into the front of the restaurant, causing structural damage.
+The closed permanently in late February 2024.